TGracie/MeetUps/MobProgramming.md

 MontyBoy.net

 2 people had tried MobProgramme, 3 had tried paired programming.

-## Definition - completely different, all together
-All the minds working
-- on the same thing
-- at the same time
-- in the same space
-- at the same computer

 ## Why Pair / Mob - common sense, lowest common denominator
 Working alone, you get the best and the worst of yourself in the work.